vkushnarenko/auction/README.md

 # README

-**Iteration #1: Users**
+**Iteration #2: Create Auctions**

 Tasks

-* Create User model with attributes:
-`email,
-password,
-full name`
-* All attributes are required, add validations
-* Add registration form
-* Add "My Account" page on which information about user is displayed
+* Add "My Auctions" page with link to "New Auction" form
+* Create Auction model; it should be related to User and has next attributes:
+`name of item, image of item, detailed description, starting price, starting time, duration in days`
-* Allow users login and logout; "My Account" should be default page for authorized users
+* User's auctions should be shown on "My Auctions" page
+* Started auctions can not be deleted or edited: add validations
 * Write unit and functional tests